bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 I suspect if you're using a lot of the Cloudflare ecosystem (especially the newer services), it will be increasingly difficult to do local development.
-On the other hand, it only took an additional 20 seconds to deploy but having not needed to "compile" anything since my C++ days, it felt like a pain.
+On the other hand, it only took an additional 20 seconds to deploy but having not needed to "compile" anything since my C++ programming days, it felt like a pain.

 Webpage
 -------